sstangl/openpowerlifting/docs/data-readme.md

 Optional.
 Free-form UTF-8 text describing the division of competition, like `Open` or `Juniors 20-23` or `Professional`.

 Some federations are *configured* in our database, which means that we have agreed on a limited set of division options for that federation, and we have rewritten their results to only use that set, and tests enforce that.
-Even still, divisions are not standardized *between* configured federation: it really is free-form text, just to provide context.
+Even still, divisions are not standardized *between* configured federations: it really is free-form text, just to provide context.

 Information about age should not be extracted from the `Division`, but from the `AgeClass` column.